 B. Timing of Complaints and Availability of Procedures

-Where the accused student is a degree candidate, it is the responsibility of the complainant to consult with the Dean concerning the accused student’s intended date of graduation and to file a complaint in a timely manner where Personal Jurisdiction over the accused student would otherwise be lost.
+Where the respondent is a degree candidate, it is the responsibility of the complainant to consult with the Dean concerning the respondent’s intended date of graduation and to file a complaint in a timely manner where Personal Jurisdiction over the respondent would otherwise be lost.
 The conferral of a degree may be deferred until proper resolution of any Sexual Misconduct charges.